Supplements and Botanicals

 Deficiencies

 The optimal blood level of omega-3 is expressed as a percentage of the fatty acids in red blood cell membranes which are EPA and DHA.
-The optimal level omega-3 fatty acids is approximately 8%.
-Vegetarians are generally deficient in EPA and DHA because it is difficult for the body to convert sufficient ALA into EPA and DHA.
-Additionally, anyone who does not regularly eat seafood, seeds and nuts may be deficient.
-Having sufficient omega-3 fatty acids may be associated with a lower risk of cancer, especially colon and breast cancers.
+The optimal level of omega-3 fatty acids are approximately 8%.
+Vegetarians can be deficient in EPA and DHA because it is difficult for the body to convert sufficient ALA into enough EPA and DHA.
+Additionally, anyone who does not regularly eat seafood, seeds, and nuts may be deficient.

-There are blood tests available, the most well-studied of which is the OmegaQuant® test, which can check blood levels of omega-3 and other types of fatty acids.
+There are blood tests available to check blood levels of omega-3 and other fatty acids with the most well-studied test being the OmegaQuant®.
 These tests can be self-ordered or ordered by healthcare practitioners although they may not be covered by insurance.

-Outright deficiency of omega-3 deficiency is extremely rare.
-However, most modern Western diets result in relative deficiency of omega-3 fatty acids compared to omega-6 fatty acids which are found in a wide variety of grains, meats and vegetables.
+While deficiency of omega-3 is rare, most modern Western diets have too much omega-6 fatty acids that are found in a wide variety of grains and processed foods, and not enough omega-3s.
 This relative deficiency is linked with inflammatory joint pain, impaired immunity, increased risk of coronary artery disease, and increased risk of muscle wasting (sarcopenia).
-Relative deficiency of omega-3 can be addressed with diet and/or supplementation.
+Omega-3 deficiency can be addressed with diet and/or supplementation.

 Role of Omega-3 fatty acids in cancer